KyleAvalani/478homelessdrugs/README.md

 * Which kinds of homeless people are most affected by drug overdose?
 This will aid Homeless Assistance programs in knowing which category of homeless people to target for rehabilitation.
 * Which types of drugs are the most prevalent in the overdoses of homeless people?
+* Which types of drug overdoses are prevalent in each county?
+*

 # Technical Description
 A technical description of the tools and datasets we'll be using.